thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 As we know today, this mortar (containing magnesium salts) is extremely sensitive to moisture.[^53] In the nineteenth century, it was only used indoors, as a very durable and long-lasting material for floors.
 Crucial in Sturm´s decision to use this particular mortar were probably its limited weight, its superb adhesion and binding power, and its rapid setting time of 30–45 minutes.
 Also, it is easy to grind and highly polishable.
 Presumably, he was aware of the basic principles set forth at the first international congress of art history held in Vienna 1873.[^54] A full section was dedicated to restoration issues, proclaiming: “We demand conservation, not restoration!”

 Given Sturm’s interventions, is there is any chance we can find residues of the original surface?
 His cleaning was achieved by reduction: Sturm used diluted hydrochloric acid, neutralized in 1% potash solution and stabilized in repeatedly changing baths of distilled water.
 To remove harder crusts, he annealed the pieces “softly” in an iron pan filled with charcoal.[^55] In this context, “softly” probably means tempering the bronze fragments.
-The aim was to relax the inner structure of the metal and deliberately to soften the metal, making it easier to reshape the deformed fragments.
+The aim was to relax the inner structure of the metal and deliberately soften the metal, making it easier to reshape the deformed fragments.
 Since there is evidence in the records that the surface color changed after this treatment,[^56] we must assume that there is little if any original surface left.
 We know for sure that Sturm mechanically removed the residues on the head and the hair with hammer and punches.
 The bronze surface was painted over with vinegar and later, to stop the oxidation, brushed with beeswax (wiping with neat’s-foot oil or olive oil was also very common[^57]) ([fig. 1.10](#1.10)).

 {{< q-figure id="1.10" >}}

-Shortly after the first exhibition of the freshly restored Athlete in the Theseus temple in 1901, the person in charge complained about efflorescence appearing on the bronze surface.[^58] Due to the fluctuating temperature and humidity from the outside, combined with the presence of a damp wine cellar below, the bronze had started to corrode.
-Ten years after the first exhibition, after repeated complaints and an expert opinion from Sturm Junior,[^59] the statue was removed, probably cleaned, and newly waxed or oiled.
+Shortly after the first exhibition of the freshly restored Athlete in the Theseus Temple in 1901, the person in charge complained about efflorescence appearing on the bronze surface.[^58] Due to the fluctuating temperature and humidity from the outside, combined with the presence of a damp wine cellar below, the bronze had started to corrode.
+Ten years after the first exhibition, after repeated complaints and an expert opinion from Wilhelm  Sturm Jr.,[^59] the statue was removed, probably cleaned, and newly waxed or oiled.

 Two further restorations or interventions are documented.
-First, in 1951, Karl Nieschlag,[^60] an academic sculptor and stage designer who held an Austrian state award for music, was commissioned to follow Fritz Eichler’s proposal to change the position of the right arm (see above).[^61] He removed the mortar of the upper arm, shortened the main iron rod by sawing off 1 centimeter (0.4 inches), and cut three brass straps.[^62] Using a short piece of iron, he welded the armature together again.
+First, in 1951, Karl Nieschlag,[^60] an academic sculptor and stage designer who held an Austrian state award for music, was commissioned to follow Fritz Eichler’s proposal to change the position of the right arm (see above).[^61] He removed the mortar of the upper arm, shortened the main iron rod by sawing off 1 centimeter (0.4 in.), and cut three brass straps.[^62] Using a short piece of iron, he welded the armature together again.
 Nieschlag completed the restoration with a new, pigmented mortar addition; we can see additional winding wire for fixing this mortar ([fig. 1.11](#1.11)).
 He also filled cracks that had developed during transport or earlier, and he finished the surface treatment with a new wax coating.
 Nevertheless, he could not avoid producing new cracks.
 Second, in 1976, Alois Heidl,[^63] an academic sculptor and student of Fritz Wotruba,[^64] executed the most recent restoration of the Athlete.
 He removed parts of the mortar on the right calf including bronze fragments and gave the surface a new shape.
 Heidl worked large parts of the surface, leaving Nieschlag’s supplement almost untouched.
 He covered the bigger areas of the old mortar filling, like the upper back, the stomach, and the thighs, by modeling a pigmented synthetic resin.

 {{< q-figure id="1.11" >}}

 When considering the transport of the Athlete from Vienna to California for the exhibition *Power and Pathos*,[^65] concerns arose about stability and strength of the internal framework and the mortar fill.
 Had the hygroscopic nature of the Sorel cement caused active corrosion on the inside of the ancient bronze as well as on the iron rod?
-Was the cement itself porous and inhomogeneous and was volume expansion a dangerous issue?
+Was the cement itself porous and inhomogeneous, and was volume expansion a dangerous issue?
 In collaboration with the Getty Museum’s Department of Antiquities Conservation, samples of the Sorel cement were analyzed,[^66] confirming that the Vienna statue, despite its well-known instabilities, does not show evidence of current or past corrosion problems in the accessible areas.[^67] The mortar mixture is loaded with inert sand, and this highly porous mixture gives enough space for potential volume expansion.
 Inspection with a video borescope through one of the Athlete’s eyes showed no active corrosion on the inner surface of the neck.

 Since 1900 several investigations have been executed:

 > Bronze:
 >
-> - 1900[^68]: Fusing analysis: 89% Cu, 6% Sn, 4.8% Pb
+> - 1900:[^68] Fusing analysis: 89% Cu, 6% Sn, 4.8% Pb
-> - 2002[^69]: µ-RFA: polished surface: 84–88% Cu, 7–9% Sn, 4.5–7.7% Pb; corroded surface: 45–60% Cu, 7–14% Sn, 25–39% Pb
+> - 2002:[^69] µ-RFA: Polished surface: 84–88% Cu, 7–9% Sn, 4.5–7.7% Pb; corroded surface: 45–60% Cu, 7–14% Sn, 25–39% Pb
 >
 > Mortar:
 >
-> - 2001[^70]: Cement Testing Laboratory
+> - 2001:[^70]: Cement Testing Laboratory
 > - 2002, 2012, 2014: SEM
 > - 2012: X-ray spectrometry
 > - 2012: FTIR spectrometry